New to Prince of Peace?

 How do I receive communion?

 An usher will guide you to the line to receive the sacrament.
 A priest will give you a wafer of consecrated bread.
 You have a choice of sipping consecrated wine from the common chalice or drinking the consecrated wine from a small plastic cup.
 You may choose to receive the bread alone.
-We believe Christ is fully present in both of the elements.
+The usual way to receive the bread is to place your right hand in your left, and to extend your open palms toward the server.
+To receive the wine from the chalice, it is helpful if you guide the chalice from the base of it to your lips.
+You may also choose not to receive the wine.
+Episcopalians believe Christ is fully present in both elements as well as in the gathered body of Christ who communes with one another.

 If you do not wish to receive communion, you may come to the altar rail to receive a blessing from the priest.
 Please indicate this by folding your arms across your chest.